GadgetRenu

 4. Refurbishment (If Needed)

-Devices that need minor repairs — a new screen protector, a replacement battery, a cleaning — are refurbished to resale standards.
-R2 requires that any replacement parts meet quality and safety standards.
+Devices that need minor work — a new screen protector, a replacement battery, a cleaning — are refurbished to resale standards.

 5. Resale or Responsible Recycling

 Devices in working condition are resold into the secondary market, giving them a second life and keeping them out of landfills.
-Devices that can't be economically repaired are disassembled, and the components are either recycled or disposed of through certified downstream partners.
+Devices that cannot be economically repaired are routed for responsible recycling, and end-of-life devices are processed through an R2-certified facility for responsible electronics handling and verified data destruction.
+R2 requires that downstream recycling chains are themselves documented and accountable — facilities cannot shift devices into an undocumented downstream chain and call it "recycling."

 To learn more about the full lifecycle, read our detailed guide: What Happens to Your Phone After You Sell It.
-You can also learn more about GadgetRenu's inspection process in How GadgetRenu Inspects Your Device.
+You can also see GadgetRenu's inspection process in How GadgetRenu Inspects Your Device.

-Data destructionNIST 800-88 compliant, documented, verifiedMay or may not wipe — no verification required
+Data destructionDocumented data-sanitization procedures; verifiedMay or may not wipe data; no verification required

 Chain of custodyEvery device tracked from intake to final dispositionNo tracking requirement

-Third-party auditsAnnual audits by accredited certification bodyNo audits
+Third-party auditsAnnual surveillance audits and recertification every three years by an accredited certification bodyNo audits

-Worker safetyRequired training, PPE, ventilation, hazardous material proceduresNo requirements
+Worker safetyRequired training, protective equipment, and hazardous-material proceduresNo requirements

 Why Does R2 Certification Matter for the Environment?

-Electronic waste — e-waste — is the fastest-growing waste stream in the world.
-The United Nations estimates that 62 million metric tons of e-waste were generated globally in 2024, and less than 25% was properly recycled.
-The rest was landfilled, incinerated, or illegally exported to countries with lax environmental regulations.
+Electronic waste — e-waste — is one of the world's fastest-growing waste streams.
+The Global E-waste Monitor 2024 reported that approximately 62 million metric tons of e-waste were generated globally in 2022, and 22.3% was formally collected and recycled.
+The rest was landfilled, incinerated, exported to countries with less stringent environmental oversight, or simply hoarded.

 What's Inside Your Phone